csibbach/ContactMerger/ContactMerger/README.txt

 framework for organizing Knockout components, bundled together with configuration code for require.js.
 I also brought in Infuse.js as my IOC container for the client side.
 I was going to skip this but I'm so used to have injection available for view models that I was having a hard time working without it.
 I created a view model factory that supports injection for knockout and configured that for use.
+It was kind of hard to figure out where to stop with some of the framework elements; you'll find knockout component registrations and class mappings in the kernel in the .viewModel files themselves.
+I had this so much cleaner in my previous work, but I am not trying to replicate that, I am trying to show a relatively minimal setup.

 On the C# side, I started with creating the ContactController as a WebAPI controller.
-I first brought in Ninject as my kernel for IOC as I am most familiar with it, but I've used other
+I first brought in Ninject as my kernel for IOC as I am most familiar with it, but I've used others.
+The authentication stuff took a long time to figure out.
+I haven't worked on the API side of things for a few years, and figuring out how to make OAuth work securely in the way I want it to was very difficult.o